1Strategy/cloud-custodian-demo/README.md

 ## <a id="how_it_works"></a>How it Works

 [Cloud Custodian](https://developer.capitalone.com/opensource-projects/cloud-custodian) is a rules engine for managing AWS resources at scale.
-You define the rules that your resources should follow, and Cloud Custodian automatically provisions event sources and lambda functions to enforce those rules.
-Instead of writing custom serverless workflows, you can manage resources across all of your accounts via simple YML files.
+You define the rules that your resources should follow, and Cloud Custodian automatically provisions event sources and AWS Lambda functions to enforce those rules.
+Instead of writing custom serverless workflows, you can manage resources across all of your accounts via simple YAML files.

 Cloud Custodian documentation: [here](http://capitalone.github.io/cloud-custodian/docs/index.html)

 ## <a id="demo_policies"></a>The Demo Policies

-All Cloud Custodian policies are contained in the `policy.yml` file.
-They are:
+The policies are split out into four different files, to showcase the different uses of Cloud Custodian.
+Each Cloud Custodian policy file has a corresponding IAM policy file; this IAM policy contains the permissions required if you choose to execute the Cloud Custodian policy via a Lambda function.

-### ec2-tag-instances
+### <a id="cost"></a>Cost control

-This tags instances with `Custodian: true` as they enter the running state.
-All other policies are applied to resources with this tag.
-If a resource is not intended to be managed by Custodian policies, the tag can be removed.
+- Cloud Custodian policy file: `cost-control.yml`
+- IAM policy file: `cost-control-permissions.json`

+Policies:

+#### ec2-stop- and start-instances-offhours

+Together, these policies turn on instances during business hours (8 am to 8pm), and turn them off in the evening.
+Perfect for dev/test environments; if implemented, this results in a ~50% decrease in instance costs.

-### ec2-change-underutilized-instance-type
+#### ec2-change-underutilized-instance-type

 This watches for large instances that are running at less than 30% CPU utilization for a given period of time, and resizes them to the next-smaller instance type.

 The cost savings for this policy can be significant: a single m4.10xlarge instance, resized to a m4.4xlarge, will save $878.40 a month.

-### ec2-stop- and start-instances-offhours

-Together, these policies turn on instances during business hours (8 am to 8pm), and turn them off at nights and on weekends.
-Perfect for dev/test environments; if implemented, this results in a 65% decrease in instance costs.
-For a fleet of 3 m4.10xlarge instances, this equates to $2833 a month in savings.

-### ec2-terminate-old-instances
+#### ec2-terminate-old-instances

 This policy terminates instances that are older than 30 days.
-Not something you'd want to run in production, but ideal for sandbox/dev accounts where resources tend to get created...and forgotten.
+Not something you'd want to run in production, but ideal for dev accounts where resources tend to get created...and forgotten.
 Cleaning up just 5 abandoned m4.xlarge instances (forgotten auto-scaling group, anyone?)results in a $732/month cost reduction.

-### ebs-delete-unattached-volumes
+#### ebs-delete-unattached-volumes

 What to do with orphaned EBS volumes you're no longer using?
 Delete them!
 This deletes any EBS volume that's not attached to an instance.
+Again, not something you'd want to run in prod, but a handy tool for dev accounts.

+### <a id="tagging"></a>Tagging enforcement

+- Cloud Custodian policy file: `tagging.yml`
+- IAM policy file: `tagging-permissions.json`

+Policies:

+#### ec2-tag-instances

+This tags instances with `Custodian: true` as they enter the running state.
+All other policies are applied to resources with this tag.
+If a resource is not intended to be managed by Custodian policies, the tag can be removed.

+### <a id="security_general"></a>Security remediations - general resources

+- Cloud Custodian policy file: `security.yml`
+- IAM policy file: `security-permissions.json`

+Policies:

+#### s3-revoke-global-access

+Need something to take action immediately if a bucket is created with (or given) a public ACL?
+Even though ACLs are being deprecated in favor of bucket policies, it still happens.
+This policy watches for the relevant CloudTrail events, and then removes public grants if they are found.

+#### security-group-revoke-global-ssh-on-creation

+Creating a security group that opens up SSH to the world is a bad idea.
+This policy stops it.
+When a CloudTrail event associated with security group rule creation comes in, it detects whether it allows SSH from anywhere - and promptly removes the rule if it does.

+#### security-group-revoke-all-tcp-global-on-creation

+Like the "global SSH is a bad thing" policy (above), this one watches for the creation of security group rules allowing access to the world on all port ranges...and then deletes those rules.

+### <a id="security_iam"></a>Security remediations - IAM

+- Cloud Custodian policy file: `iam.yml`
+- IAM policy file: `iam-permissions.json`

+These policies are in a separate file because all IAM-related policies must be run in `us-east-1` (the home of IAM).
+Policies:

+#### iam-policy-notify-on-admin-policy-attachment

+Want to know when some attaches a policy with admin (* on *) privileges to a user, group, or role?
+This is your policy.

+#### iam-policy-notify-on-admin-policy-creation

+If you want to take this admin-permissions thing one step further, this policy will alert you when a policy is created with * on * permissions.

 ## <a id="prerequisites"></a>Prerequisites